MicrosoftDocs/win32/desktop-src/IndexSrv/querying-and-managing.md

 ---
+Description: Querying-related processing occurs when an application submits a request in one of the supported query languages. ms.assetid: 581bb9b2-e48a-4b59-b14a-1a87748b68e9
 title: Querying and Managing
-description: Querying-related processing occurs when an application submits a request in one of the supported query languages. ms.assetid: 581bb9b2-e48a-4b59-b14a-1a87748b68e9 ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
+ms.technology: desktop
+ms.prod: windows
+ms.author: windowssdkdev